alexellis/xservedbyfinder/README.md

 ### Tips for contributing

-#### Using a fake server, instead of RaspberryPI.org
+#### Use a fake server, instead of RaspberryPI.org

-> Update: You may find that running the code results in two VMs being returned instead of the full set.
+> Update: You may find that running the code against RaspberryPI.org results in only two VMs being returned instead of the full set.
 I've also included a fake endpoint in the Github repo.
 You can test against this without going to the public Internet.
-Run in fakeendpoint with Node.js then point to http://localhost:3000/

-If you are using Docker then you can make use of a pre-built image:
+If you are using Docker then you can make use of a pre-built image directly from the Docker Hub [xservedbyfinder-endpoint](https://hub.docker.com/r/alexellis2/xservedbyfinder-endpoint/):

 ```
 $ docker pull alexellis2/xservedbyfinder-endpoint